 The International Subcommission on Cambrian Stratigraphy (ISCS) has recommended a subdivision of the Cambrian System into four series (Babcock et al., 2005; Peng, 2006; Peng et al., 2006).
 Within each series it is expected that two to three stages whose boundaries correspond to horizons that can be correlated with a high degree of confidence through all paleocontinents will be recognized.
-As emphasized by Geyer and Shergold (2000), communication of timestratigraphic information will be maximized if the internal subdivisions of the system correspond to horizons recognizable on all paleocontinents.
-Traditional, regional stratigraphic schemes, based principally on unit stratotypes, do not meet this goal, and it is for this reason that the ISCS is now engaged in further developing our understanding of key horizons for correlation within the Cambrian, and newly defined series and stages that are readily traceable among Cambrian regions.
-The newly defined chronostratigraphic units are based on the principle of boundary stratotypes, in which the base of one unit (marked by a Global boundary Stratotype Section and Point, or GSSP) automatically delimits the top of the underlying unit.
+As emphasized by Geyer and Shergold (2000), communication of time-stratigraphic information will be maximized if the internal subdivisions of the system correspond to horizons recognizable on all paleocontinents.
+Traditional, regional stratigraphic schemes, based principally on unit stratotypes, do not meet this goal, and it is for this reason that the ISCS is now engaged in further developing our understanding of key horizons for correlation within the Cambrian, and developing proposals for newly defined series and stages that are readily traceable among Cambrian regions.
+The newly defined chronostratigraphic units are based on the principle of boundary stratotypes, in which the base of one unit (marked by a Global Standard Stratotype-section and Point, or GSSP) automatically delimits the top of the underlying unit.
 So defined, these intervals differ in substance from unit stratotypes, which have been variously defined in Cambrian regions (Geyer and Shergold, 2000; Peng et al., 2004a, 2006; Babcock et al., 2005).
-Apart from the Guzhangian Stage (discussed here), the boundary positions relevant to the Cambrian (Figure 1) that have been ratified are: 1, the conterminant base of the Paleozoic Erathem, Cambrian System, Terreneuvian Series, and Fortunian Stage (Brasier et al., 1994; Landing, 1994; Gehling et al., 2001; Landing et al., 2007); 2, the base of the Drumian Stage (Babcock et al., 2007); 3, the base of the Furongian Series and Paibian Stage (Peng et al., 2004a); and 4, the base of the Ordovician System (Cooper et al., 2001).
+So far, the boundary positions relevant to the Cambrian (Fig. 1) that have been ratified are: 1, the base of the Cambrian System and the Paleozoic Erathem (Brasier et al., 1994; Landing, 1994; Gehling et al., 2001); 2, the base of the Drumian Stage (Babcock et al., 2006); 3, the base of the Furongian Series and Paibian Stage (Peng et al., 2004a); and 4, the base of the Ordovician System (Cooper et al., 2001).

-At least 11 candidate horizons for global chronostratigraphic correlation have been identified in the upper half of the Cambrian System, based on the first appearance datum (FAD) horizons of intercontinentally distributed agnostoid trilobites (Geyer and Shergold, 2000).
-To date, three of them have been chosen as the primary stratigraphic tools for correlation of the bases of stages, i.e. the FAD of Ptychagnostus atavus for the Drumian Stage, the FAD of Lejopyge laevigata for the Guzhangian Stage, and the FAD of Glyptagnostus reticulatus for the Paibian Stage.
-The FAD of the intercontinentally distributed agnostoid trilobite Lejopyge laevigata is one of the most
+At least 11 candidate horizons for global chronostratigraphic correlation have been identified in the upper half of the Cambrian System, based on the first appearance datum (FAD) horizons of the intercontinentally distributed agnostoid trilobites (Geyer and Shergold, 2000).
+To date, two of them have been chosen as the primary stratigraphic tools for correlation of the bases of stages, i.e. the FAD of Ptychagnostus atavus for the Drumian Stage and the FAD of Glyptagnostus reticulatus for the Paibian Stage respectively.
+Among the remaining horizons having potential as stage boundaries (Shergold and Geyer, 2001), the FAD of the intercontinentally distributed agnostoid trilobite Lejopyge laevigata is one of the most recognizable levels in the Cambrian (Geyer and Shergold, 2000; Peng and Babcock, 2001; Peng et al., 2001, 2004a; Babcock et al., 2005).
+A position corresponding closely to the first appearance of L. laevigata is recognizable in strata of Gondwana, Baltica, Laurentia, Kazakhstan, and Siberia (e.g., Öpik, 1961, 1979; Ergaliev, 1980; Robison, 1984, 1994; Laurie, 1989; Geyer and Shergold, 2000; Peng and Robison, 2000; Peng and Babcock, 2001; Peng et al., 2001, 2006; Shergold and Geyer, 2003; Babcock et al., 2005, Axheimer et al., 2006), and can be identified with precision using multiple lines of evidence.